House of Ak-Kebek

-The House of Ak-Kebek (Ак-Кöбöк) is an aristocratic dynasty that ruled in the Kebeks Otok.
+The House of Ak-Kebek (Ак-Кöбöк) is an aristocratic dynasty that ruled in the Otok of Kebeks from 1687 to 1913.
 The founder of the house was Prince Kebegesh, the son of the Kyrgyz prince Kayrakan-Yarynak from the Khirgys dynasty.

 History

+Origins and rise to power

 In the summer of 1687, having received an order from Galdan Boshugtu Khan, Kayrakan-Yarynak with a detachment of 600 soldiers went to help in the fight against the Mongols.
 In September, near Lake Teletskoye, the Mongols blocked the path of the Kyrgyz army heading for the Dzungarian Khan.
 The battle lasted four days, and as a result, the Dzungars and the Kyrgyz were defeated.
 Kyrgyz losses amounted to 300 people, and Yarynak died in battle.